 So the short answer is that you can do water fasting while on keto but if you’re going for the advanced versions like OMAD or anything above 8 hours of fasting, you’ll want to make sure to sip salt water throughout the day to avoid keto flu symptoms.

-In general, water fasting is considered to be safe when done for 24-72 hours maximum.
-However, those who have kidney problems, diabetes, heart problems, migraines, and those who’re pregnant or breastfeeding should not do the water fast unless supervised by the doctor to do so.
+In general, continuous water fasting is considered to be safe when done for 24-72 hours maximum.
+However, those who have kidney problems, diabetes, heart problems, migraines, and those who are pregnant or breastfeeding should not do the water fast unless supervised by the doctor to do so.

 Prolonged water fasting is not recommended for anyone including healthy individuals.
 We’ll discuss why in detail later on but the main reason is that it can cause symptoms associated with loss of electrolytes and nutrients, and reduce kidney function.

 Before you consider doing a water fast, it’s important to consult with your physician to make sure it won’t have any adverse effects on your body, especially if you’re planning to fast for more than 48 hours.

 Fasting is not recommended for anyone with the following conditions:

 If you fall in any of the above categories, please do not attempt water fasting unless you’ve got permission from your doctor to do so.
 Also, don’t forget to inform your physician about any medications you’re taking, including dietary supplements and over the counter meds to find out if any of them can be harmful when taken on an empty stomach.
 For instance, some common drugs like Ibuprofen and Aspirin can irritate the stomach lining when taken on an empty stomach.

 A fad diet is something that skyrockets in popularity over a short period with too good to be true promises such as rapid weight loss and other “quick fix” solutions.
 They often have little to no reliable evidence to back up their claims, and some of them disappear over time when a new trend takes over.